microsoftgraph/microsoft-graph-docs/concepts/cross-device_app_configuration.md

 # Build cross-device apps, powered by Project Rome
-Project Rome aims to help developers build experiences that cross devices and platforms seamlessly, reducing friction for users and helping to drive app engagement.
-In order for applications to share data across devices & platforms using Project Rome APIs an app developer can configure a cross-device app which includes information about your platform-specific apps. **Let's learn why and how you should configure a cross-device app.**
+You can use Project Rome to build experiences that cross devices and platforms seamlessly, reducing friction for users and helping to drive app engagement.
+In order for applications to share data across devices & platforms using Project Rome APIs you can configure a cross-device app which includes information about your platform-specific apps. **Let's learn why and how you should configure a cross-device app.**

 A cross-device app is required to take advantage of the following capabilities powered by Project Rome:

-1. Use the activity feed API on MSGraph
+1. Use the activity feed API on Microsoft Graph
 2. Read & write user activities published by a group of platform-specific applications using the Project Rome SDK for Windows, Android, and/or iOS
 3. Use the device relay capabilities to target apps using the Project Rome SDK for Android or iOS